membraneframework/membrane_tutorials/videoroom/3_SystemArchitecture.md

   The "heart" of the server will be `SFU Engine` - it will deal with all the dirty stuff connected with both the signalling and streaming.
 We will also have a separate `Room` process (one per each of the video rooms) whose responsibility will be to aggregate information about peers in the particular room.
   `SFU Engine` will send signalling messages to the `Room`, which will dispatch them to the appropriate peer's `channel`. `Channel` will then send those messages to the client via the `socket`.
   Signalling messages coming on the `socket` will be dispatched to the appropriate `channel`.
 Then the `channel` will send them to the `Room`'s process, which finally will pass them to the `SFU Engine`.
-  Media transmission will be done with the use of stream protocols.
+  Media transmission will be done with the use of streaming protocols.
 The way in which this will be performed is out the scope of this tutorial.
 The only thing you need to know is that SFU Engine will also take care of it.

   ## Client
   Each client's application will have a structure reassembling the structure of the server.